-Pupils will be able to explain what is meant by the purity of a substance, distinguishing between the scientific and everyday use of the term 'pure' Pupils will be able to know that a mixture contains two or more uncombined substances Pupils will be able to know that mixtures contain substances Pupils will be able to substances that can be separated from each other Pupils will be able to suggested suitable separation techniques given information about the substances Pupils will be able to plan how to obtain a soluble substance from an aqueous solution by understand how the results of separating colours can identify a particular ink as being used e.g. to write a forged cheque Pupils will be able to know that DNA is inherited from parents Pupils will be able to know that identical twins have identical DNA but otherwise DNA is uniques Pupils will be able to interpret data from a crime scene and decide whether or not if confirms a suspect's presence. '
+- Pupils will be able to know that these harmful chemicals are called pollutants - Pupils will be able to understand some of the problems these pollutants cause - Pupils will be able to explain what is meant by the purity of a substance, distinguishing between the scientific and everyday use of the term 'pure' - Pupils will be able to know that a mixture contains two or more uncombined substances - Pupils will be able to know that mixtures contain substances that can be separated

+- blood cells, white blood cells, platelets and plasma - Pupils will be able to recall that the main blood groups are A, B, AB and O - Pupils will be able to know how chromatography can be used to separate colours in ink - Pupils will be able to understand how the results of separating colours can identify a particular ink as being used e.g. to write a forged cheque - Pupils will be able to know that DNA is inherited from parents - Pupils will be able to know that identical twins have identical DNA but otherwise DNA is uniques - Pupils will be able to interpret data from a crime scene and decide whether or not if confirms a suspect's presence.